Sitecore/jss/docs/data/routes/docs/fundamentals/troubleshooting/debug-logging/en.md

 All Sitecore JSS logs are organized under the root namespace `sitecore-jss`.
 Logging is turned off by default and can be conditionally turned on by using the `DEBUG` environment variable.

-> Note: The debug logs currently only include server-side code, so there is no benefit to [enabling debug logging in the browser](https://www.npmjs.com/package/debug#browser-support).
+> Note: The debug logs only include server-side code, so there is no benefit to [enabling debug logging in the browser](https://www.npmjs.com/package/debug#browser-support).

 To output all debug logs available, set the `DEBUG` environment variable to `sitecore-jss:*` (`*` is used as a wildcard).